The Best Spots to Slurp Ramen in Portland

 Japanese comfort food with sushi and ramen

-Mirakutei has history on its side, having served the East Burnside crowd its delicious sushi and ramen for years now.
-The options are few, just five or so each day at around $12 a bowl, with most of which enlisting a rich paitan broth.
+Mirakutei has history on its side, having served the East Burnside crowd plates of delicious sushi and bowls of ramen for years now.
+The options are few, just five or so each day at around $13.50 a bowl, with most of which enlisting a rich paitan broth.
 Its defining trait is the grilled char siu pork that tops most of its ramen bowls, which is comfort food at its finest.
 Even if you’re coming here specifically for ramen, it’s worth trying some of the fresh sushi or grilled fish, even as just a precursor to your noodles.

 Traditional ramen hidden in suburbia